nixworks/public/news/2005/06/9/in-mexico-a-court-overturns-the-murder-conviction-of-raul-salinas-de-gortari-brother-of-former-president-carlos-salinas-de-gortari.md

 ### Related:

 1. [ In Mexico, Ral Salinas de Gortar is released from prison on bail.
-He has been in prison for ten years ](/news/2005/06/14/in-mexico-raul-salinas-de-gortari-is-released-from-prison-on-bail-he-has-been-in-prison-for-ten-years.md) _Context: Raúl Salinas de Gortarí_
+He has been in prison for ten years ](/news/2005/06/14/in-mexico-raul-salinas-de-gortari-is-released-from-prison-on-bail-he-has-been-in-prison-for-ten-years.md) _Context: Ral Salinas de Gortar_